 This is the flour I recommend for eggless doughs, and my favorite brands are Antimo Caputo and Molino Grassi.

-tl;dr: The type of flour you use matters.
-While you can make semolina-based shapes (ex: cavatelli) with 00 flour or even all-purpose flour, the texture will be significantly different.
-For best results, use semolina/semola, which adds bite, chew, and strength to the dough, while all-purpose will be softer and gummier.
+TIP: While you can make semolina-based shapes (ex: cavatelli) with 00 flour or even all-purpose flour, the texture will be significantly different.
+For best results, use semolina/semola, which adds bite, chew, and strength to the pasta, while all-purpose will be softer and gummier.

-Salt (optional): Optionally, you can add a pinch of salt to the dry ingredients to season the pasta.
-I don't find this is strictly necessary, as long as you generously season your pasta water, but it's easy enough to do!
+Salt (optional): Add a pinch of salt to the dry ingredients to season the pasta.
+This is not strictly necessary, as long as you generously season your pasta water, but it's easy enough to do!

-Step 3: Once in a solid mass, transfer the dough to a clean work surface.
-Now you're going to start kneading.
-Dig the heel of your hand into the dough, stretching it outwards, then rotate the dough counterclockwise at 45 degrees.
+Step 4: Once in a solid mass, transfer to a clean work surface.
+Now, you're going to start kneading.
+Dig the heel of your hand into the dough, stretching it outwards, then rotate it counterclockwise at 45 degrees.

-Step 5: Let the dough rest, covered, for at least one hour, up to 2 hours, at room temperature to allow the gluten to relax and the dough to hydrate.
-You can keep it in the fridge, wrapped tightly, for 1-2 days but I prefer to roll it out the same day.
+Step 6: Let rest, covered, for at least one hour, up to 2 hours, at room temperature to allow the gluten to relax and the dough to hydrate.
+You can keep it in the fridge, wrapped tightly, for 1-2 days, but I prefer to roll it out on the same day.

 Step 6: Cut and shape the dough according to your desired shape.